 UltraVPN was first launched in 2006 by Network Protect Limited.
 That was a company incorporated in the UK until 2020 when it ceased trading.
 UltraVPN was thus under British jurisdiction from 2006 until 2020.

 In 2020, UltraVPN was acquired by Aura, a company that is incorporated in the US.
 America is a 5 Eyes country that implements warrants and gag orders and is therefore not the best location for a VPN to be based.

-As previously mentioned, the VPN stores some logs, including device hashes and advertising IDs.
+As previously mentioned, the VPN stores some minimal logs, including device hashes and advertising IDs.